 EarTrumpet’s interface looks like the default volume mixer in Windows 10.
 The functionality of EarTrumpet is similar to the default volume mixer.

 EarTrumpet is probably the best choice for the default volume mixer in Windows 10.
-If you want volume level control for both classic desktop programs and modern applications, EarTrumpet is a good bet. most of you.
+If you want volume level control for both classic desktop programs and modern applications, EarTrumpet is a good bet.

 Finally, before you go to the Store to install an app, the app developer says that the app might cause your Windows 10 to freeze due to an error in Windows 10.
 So we recommend creating a manual system restore point before trying the App on your PC.
 We ran EarTrumpet on a test computer running Windows 10 Pro (x64) for the past two days without any issues.